Puffy eyes in the morning? From eye creams to lifestyle tweaks, here’s what can help dial them down

 • Size: 15ml

-Best eye cream for puffy eyes and sensitive skin
+Best eye cream for puffy eyes & soothing skin

 • Size: 15ml

-Best eye cream for puffy eyes and dry skin
+Best eye cream for puffy eyes & dry skin

 A treat and treatment in one for disguising sleepiness, these whale-shaped eye gels offer both functionality and fun in spades.
-Its formula of de-puffing and conditioning coconut extract, moisturising hyaluronic acid and antioxidant-rich pine extract provides a generous serving of skin benefits – simply pop one under each eye (tails facing in or out) and leave on for 10 to 15 minutes.
+Its conditioning formula of coconut extract, moisturising hyaluronic acid and pine extract provides a generous serving of skin benefits – simply pop one under each eye (tails facing in or out) and leave on for 10 to 15 minutes.